-Although there are over 100 current student organizations at Bates, by no means are all interests or activities covered by existing organizations–there is always room for more and you’re always encouraged to start a new organization in order to pursue a collective interest.
+Although there are over 100 current student clubs at Bates, there is always room for more and students are encouraged to start a new club in order to pursue a collective interest.

-To become formally recognized by the college as a student organization, a constitution has to be submitted before the Organizational Review Board (ORB), of the Bates College Student Government (BCSG) for ratification.
-Formal recognition enables a student organization to have a business account in the Financial Office, blue-slip college facilities, sponsor all-campus activities, and most importantly, participate in the BCSG Senate’s budget allocations process for funding.
+To become formally recognized by the college as a student club, a constitution must be submitted to the Organizational Review Board (ORB) of the Bates College Student Government (BCSG) for ratification.
+Formal recognition enables a student club to have a business account in the Financial Office, blue-slip college facilities, sponsor all-campus activities, and most importantly, participate in the BCSG Senate’s budget allocations process for funding.

-A constitution ensures continuity and provides a framework from which an organization can best achieve its stated mission.
-Each organization has its own set of rules for decision-making, allocating money, extending membership privileges, election of and roles for officers, which are outlined in their constitution.
-All matters of the group’s decision making are governed by the constitution, so careful consideration of inter-organization affairs at the onset during the drafting of the document can alleviate procedural problems in the future.
+A constitution ensures continuity and provides a framework from which a club can best achieve its stated mission.
+Each club has its own set of rules for decision-making, allocating money, extending membership privileges, election of and roles for officers, which are outlined in their constitution.

 In drafting a constitution, an interest group should pay attention to the following items and include them in the body of the document: